 Brave Little Hearts Namibia (BLH Namibia), a member of the Brave Little Hearts Africa, was founded in 2018 by Martha Shiimi Naambo, a TOF survivor and advocate, with the help of cardiologist Dr. Fenni Shidhika and her team at Windhoek Cardiac Clinic.

-The organization provides an opportunity for families and CHD patients to support each other, share their experiences, give hope, provide educational information, and raise awareness of congenital heart disease.
+The organization provides an opportunity for families and congenital heart disease patients to support each other, share their experiences, give hope, provide educational information, and raise awareness of congenital heart disease.

 Global ARCH speaks to Martha Shiimi Naambo: